civol/HDLRuby/README.md

 end
 ```

-__Note__:
- - While of no practical use for simple circuit descriptions, this feature can be used in advanced generic component descriptions.
+__Note__: While this feature has little practical use for simple circuit descriptions, it can be useful in advanced generic component descriptions.

 <!-- ### Reconfiguration